HTU-Jordan/weather-station-dashboard/README.md

 #### Code
 - Setting up the SQL connections on Linux and Windows were different.
 Windows demanded a Data Source be defined, while on Linux simply supplying the connection string with a `driver`, `server`, `user` and `password` was enough.

-- We faced a bottleneck when setting the collection interval
+- We faced a bottleneck when setting the collection interval, where the data table output from the weather station was every hour and we thought that we were getting data on a shorter interval, however it turned out that we were collecting the same data every minute or so.
+This was fixed by reprogramming the data logger and setting the table outputs to shorter intervals.

 #### Hardware